 Participants

 In this study, we performed a combined analysis of the data obtained from the two previous studies referred to above.
 Study 1 was a case control study conducted at Juntendo University Hospital from 2011 to 2012.
 A total of 50 patients with type 2 diabetes were recruited.
 The inclusion criteria regarding HbA1c (NGSP), age, body mass index (BMI), and medications were not applied at registration, and patients with the following conditions were excluded from the study: 1) proliferative retinopathy, 2) age ≥80 years, 3) serious liver disease (AST and/or ALT >100 IU/L) or serious kidney disease (serum creatinine >2.0 mg/dL, 4) acute heart failure, 5) malignancy, 6) inflammatory bowel disease, and 7) history of treatment with antibiotics within 3 months.
 Study 2 was an interventional study using a probiotic (Trial registration: University Hospital Medical Information Network: ID number 000018246) that was conducted at Juntendo University Hospital from 2015 to 2017.
-A total of 68 patients with type 2 diabetes before probiotic administration were recruited for this study, and the following inclusion criteria were applied at study registration: 1) age >30 but <79 years, 2) HbA1c (NGSP) ≥6.0 but <8.0%, and 3) treatment with only diet and exercise or medicines excluding -glucosidase inhibitors.
+A total of 68 patients with type 2 diabetes before probiotic administration were recruited for this study, and the following inclusion criteria were applied at study registration: 1) age >30 but <79 years, 2) HbA1c (NGSP) ≥6.0 but <8.0%, and 3) treatment with only diet and exercise or medicines excluding α-glucosidase inhibitors.
 Patients were excluded from the study if any of the following conditions were diagnosed at registration: 1) serious kidney disease (serum creatinine level ≥2.0 mg/dL and/or hemodialysis), 2) serious liver disease (excluding fatty liver), 3) inflammatory bowel disease, 4) BMI <20 but ≥35 kg/m2, and 5) past history of digestive surgery.

 Methodology